 Alumni and faculty members will leston this summer journey to Jackson's Mill Friday dormitory now unafternoon to participate in an alumni picnic.
 Swimming and the renewing of old acquaintances will be the chief diversions.
 Get out the swim suit and be there . . .
-Miss Nan Johnson, soloist, and Oscar Davis, violinist, who recently presented a concert in the College auditorium, will be the featured entertainers on an sembly program August 4 . . . asembly program August 4 .
-Wolfe, '34, left Saturday for Nashville, Tenn., where she will attend a six-weeks term at George Peabody College for Teachers.
+Miss Nan Johnson, soloist, and Oscar Davis, violinist, who recently presented a concert in the College auditorium, will be the featured entertainers on an asembly program August 4 . .
+Lucy Wolfe, '34, left Saturday for Nash-ville, Tenn., where she will attend a six-weeks term at George Peabody Several new books have been re-ceived at the Robert F. Kidd Library. ..
+The new dormitory now under construction is a P. W. A. project, not a W. P. A. job.

-Several new books have been re-ceived at the Robert F. Kidd Library.
-Because of insufficient help, these books will not be catalogued until the beginning of the fall session . . .
-Virginia Chidester, '33, was visiting for a certificate or the renewal of a friends in Glenville the past weekend . . .
-Paul Fulks, captain of the 1936 Pioneers, is employed in Charnext fell, it's "30."

-dormitory now under construction is a P. W. A. project, not a W. P. A. job.
 Get this straight.

-Virginia Keener, '34, sailed Wednesday on a six-weeks tour of Europe . . .
-The College social com-mittee will sponsor a square dance each Wednesday night in the gymnasium . . .
+Virginia Keener, '34, sailed Wednesday on a six-weeks tour of Europe . .
+The College social com-mittee will sponsor a square dance each Wednesday night in the gym-nasium . . .
 Several faculty members have taken to golf.
 One has even been seen practicing in the yard been seen practicing in the yard back of his home . .
-Miss Addie M. Cokely, former dictitian in the College, is visiting her sister, Mrs. John R. Wagner, of South Glenville . .
+Miss Addie M. Cokely, former dietitian in the College, is visiting her sister, Mrs. John R. Wagner, of South Glenville .
 Intersession will begin Aug.
-10 Don't forget to take the standardized tests in English, arithmetic and handwriting if you are applying

-Student Forum

-To the Editors of the Mercury: Physical education is becoming more important in our school curribecoming culum.
-In our state colleges four semester hours of physical educa-tion are required for a degree.
-In these classes we play games familiar to most of us.

-Sadly lacking, however, is the in Sadly lacking, nowever, is the in-struction in new games with which we are less familiar.
-Many of us would like to play tennis and would jump at a chance to learn the game.
-Good judgment tells us, however not to attempt to play and deprive those students who know the game.
-If training in the rules of the game were under the supervision of someone assigned to that position, we probably would go in for tennis in 3

-The time has arrived when we are supposed to have a greater amount of leisure time-when we are suposd to use the time profitably.
-We can think of no better way to use leisure time than to play a game of tennis, a good wholesome sport.- Orville Wolfe.

-Everett Withers, former instruc-tor in Glenville State Teachers Coltor in Glenvine State Leachers Col-lege, underwent an operation at the University of Michigan Hospital, Ann Arbor, last week.
+10 ...
+Don't forget to take the stand-ardized tests in English, arithmetic one assigned to that position, probably would go in for tennis in 3 big, way.
+The time has arrived when we are The time has arrived when we are supposed to have a greater amount of leisure time-when we are sup-osd to use the time profitably.
+We can think of no better way to use leisure time than to play a[®]game of tennis, a good wholesome sport.- Orville Wolfe.
+Everett Withers, former instruc-tor in Glenville State Teachers Col-lege, underwent an operation at the University of Michigan Hospital, Ann Arbor, last week.
 Mr. Withers is getting along nicely.
 Subscribe to the Mercury this fall.

-Way of the Wonrld

-IN THE DAY'S NEWS-

-President Roosevelt has signed a bill awarding a medal to Li neoln Ellsworth for his work in the A parctic.
-The bill also includes recognition of the vast area claimed by the

-A barber at Northhampton, Mas has set up a home-made slot machin, ein his barber shop, where customer can drop a coin, turn a crank get a can of worms for fish bait.
+Way of the Wonrld IN THE DAY'S NEWS- President Roosevelt has sighted a bill awarding a medal to Li neoln Ellsworth for his work in the A parctic.
+The bill also includes record tion of the vast area claimed by The United States.
+A barber at Northhampton, Mas) has set up a home-made slot machin, e in his barber shop, where customer can drop a coin, turn a crank and get a can of worms for fish bait.
 The Daniel Boone tree, an historic tree of Whitesburg, Ky., has been felled by lightning.
-Daniel Boone passed by the tree in 1767, and inscribed his name in rough hieroglyphies.

-James Bryant Conant of Harvard University confessed that no one recognized him when he attached himself to a group of some 20 tourists for a three-hour tour of the in-

-The four years spent in college have cost each graduate approximately \$4000, and will return average lifetime profit of \$102,000 on the investment, or nearly \$100 for each day spent in college.
-F:delity Investment Association.

-COMMENTS ON LIFE

-Be less ashamed to confess thy ignorance than, by holding a foolish argument, to betray it .- Eliz.
-Jocesomething if he will learn.
+Daniel Boone passed by the tree in 1767, and incribed his name in rough hieroglyphies.
+James Bryant Conant of Harvard University confessed that no one recognized him when he attached himself to a group of some 20 tourists for a three-hour tour of the institution The four years spent in college have cost each graduate approxi-mately \$4000, and will return an average lifetime profit of \$102,000 on the investment, or nearly \$100 for each day spent in college .- Fidelity Investment Association.
+COMMENTS ON LIFE Be less ashamed to confess thy ignorance than, by holding a foolish argument, to betray it .--- Eliz.
+Joce-line Every failure teaches a something if he will learn.
 Life is full of dangerous crossings and conscience is the flagman.

-Every failure teaches a